dbilanoski/cheat-sheets/linux/linux-to-AD.md

 ### 2. Install needed application packages

-In this approach, we are using [realmd](https://www.freedesktop.org/software/realmd/) for discovering and interacting with the AD and [chrony](https://chrony.tuxfamily.org/) for synchronising time against the domain NTP server and [samba](https://www.samba.org/) for configuring shared resources later.
+In this approach, we are using [realmd](https://www.freedesktop.org/software/realmd/) for discovering and interacting with the AD and [chrony](https://chrony.tuxfamily.org/) for synchronizing time against the domain NTP server and [samba](https://www.samba.org/) for configuring shared resources later.

 ```bash
 Sudo apt install realmd samba libpam-winbind krb5-user krb5-config chrony
 ```

-### 3. Configure time synchronisation
+### 3. Configure time synchronization

 Check the [[chrony]] procedure.